Notes on motivic infinite loop space theory: Abstract

 \section{Abstract}

 In fall of 2019, the Thursday Seminar at Harvard University studied motivic infinite loop space theory.
 As part of this, the authors gave a series of talks outlining the main theorems of the theory, together with their proofs, in the case of infinite perfect fields.
-These are our extended notes on these talks.
+In winter of 2021/2, the first author taught a topics course at LMU Munich on strict $\A^1$-invariance of framed presheaves (which is one of the main theorems, but was not covered in detail during the Thursday Seminar).
+These are our extended notes on these topics.